Paramount Skydance: Formation

 In 2023, after struggling with debt and striving to remain competitive in the entertainment industry, Paramount's parent company, National Amusements, explored potential merger and acquisition opportunities for Paramount Global.
 Numerous prominent companies, such as Sony Pictures, Warner Bros.
 Discovery, Apollo Global Management, Warner Music Group, Allen Media Group, and Skydance Media, had indicated their interest in exploring potential business partnerships or purchasing the company.

 After first coming to a merger deal with Skydance, Paramount and Skydance canceled the proposed merger on June 11 due to unsatisfactory conversations.
 Following a break in the talks, Skydance was able to reach a preliminary agreement on July 2, 2024, to perform a 3-way merger between it, National Amusements, and Paramount to establish what was then known as "New Paramount".
 After the merger closed, Skydance Media CEO David Ellison became the chairman and CEO of the combined company and Jeff Shell became the president.

 Paramount said in February 2025, and May 2025, that it expected the transaction to close within the first half of the year, but it did not happen.
-With the deal not yet approved, the first automatic extension to July 7, 2025, went into effect on April 8, 2025, after which the second automatic extension to October 4, 2025 went into effect on July 7, 2025.
+With the deal not yet approved, the first automatic extension to July 7, 2025, went into effect on April 8, 2025, after which the second automatic extension to October 4, 2025, went into effect on July 7, 2025.
 The SEC and the European Commission (EC) approved the transaction in February 2025.
-On March 10, 2025, Skydance Media filed a letter with the Federal Trade Commission (FTC) about Project Rise Partners and concerning its bid for Paramount after the 45-day "go shop" period in the summer of 2024.
-In late March 2025, Federal Communications Commission (FCC) Chairman Brendan Carr announced that companies wishing to merge should eliminate policies aimed at promoting diversity, equity and inclusion (DEI).

-On July 22, 2025, it was reported that Oracle Corporation was in talks with Skydance Media for a $100 million-per-year contract to provide cloud software once the latter's acquisition of Paramount Global is completed.
-On July 24, the FCC approved the merger between Paramount Global and Skydance Media with the merger set to be complete by August 7.
-Numerous public reports cited a potential quid pro quo whereby Paramount/CBS agreed to pay $16 million to end a lawsuit filed on behalf of President Donald Trump to ensure government approval of the merger.
-Similar public reports also indicated another potential quid pro quo whereby CBS would terminate The Late Show with Stephen Colbert, to ensure federal approval of the merger.
-CBS executives denied both publicly reported claims, and insisted the 2026 ending of the Late Show franchise was purely based on a financial decision.
+On July 24, 2025, the FCC approved the merger between Paramount Global and Skydance Media.